 Odell Williams, painted by defense attorneys as an ex-cop with a vigilante attitude, retired from the Chester Police Department in 1997.
 Before his death, he was indicted for allegedly threatening to kill the city’s police chief in a city hall restroom in March, 2014.
 He faced up to 5 years in jail and a $5000 fine had he been convicted.

 When his wife called, Williams arrived and went after the gang as they rode off.
 During a three-mile chase, at speeds of up to 70 mph, Williams reportedly fired gunshots at the truck.
 It is unclear whether police found any shell casings in Williams car, or gunshot residue on his hand.

 At some point during the chase, unbeknownst to Williams, Moore exited the truck (he testified that he “fell” out of the truck).
 When Williams drove up, Moore allegedly opened fire.

 In his first interviews with investigators, Moore denied any involvement with the murder, claiming he was elsewhere at the time.
 In court during the trial, he admitted firing the weapon, but claimed it was in self-defense.

 A jury was selected and seated for a trial which began Tuesday (April 19), but did not get to hear Moore’s testimony at Monday’s stand your ground hearing, when he said he did not intend to kill Williams.

-After three days of testimony, the jury began deliberations on Friday (April 22), but could not reach a unanimous verdict by Saturday morning (April 23), resulting in a mistrial.
-No date was set for a retrial.
-If convicted, Moore faces a sentence of from 30 years to life.
+After three days of testimony, the jury began deliberations on April 22, 2016 but could not reach a unanimous verdict by the next day, resulting in a mistrial.

 Statement issued by the family of 17-year-old Darrell Niles regarding the court decision on stand your ground immunity hearing for Shannon Scott (courtesy WISTV.com):